RobinGhosh64/Test3in1/README.md

-# Program demonstrates connecting to Sales Force, Azure Bob Storage and Azure SQL Server
+# Cloud Hybrid NODEJS application that demonstrates connectivity to Sales Force, Azure Bob Storage/SQL Server/Oracle Server/PostGres Server

 Here are some configuration variables that is required for this program to run.
 First 3 variables are important.
 The SQL variables are not mandatory, but would be required if you want to test SQL using **website/run?query=select * from table**